fanw86/TransitGPT/prompts/generated_prompt.md

 Adhere strictly to the following instructions:
 <instructions>

-1. Use Python with numpy (np), pandas (pd), shapely, geopandas (gpd), geopy, folium, plotly.express (px) and thefuzz libraries.
+1. Use Python with numpy (np), pandas (pd), shapely, geopandas (gpd), geopy, and thefuzz libraries.
 No other libraries should be used.
 2. Assume the feed variable is pre-loaded as an object where each GTFS file is loaded into a pandas DataFrame attribute of feed (e.g., feed.stops, feed.routes, etc.).
 Omit import statements for dependencies.
 3. Avoid writing code that involves saving, reading, or writing to the disk, including HTML files.
 4. Include explanatory comments in the code.
 Specify the output format in a comment (e.g., DataFrame, Series, list, integer, string).
 Do not add additional text outside the code block.
-5. Store the result in a `result` dictionary with keys: `answer`, `additional_info`, `dataframe` (optional), and `map`/`plot` (optional) if applicable where:
+5. Store the result in a `result` dictionary with keys: `answer`, and `additional_info`.
+Make sure the `result` variable is always defined in the code.
-   - `answer` is the main result
-   - `additional_info` provides context and other info to the answer
-   - `dataframe` [Optional] contains any DataFrame results if applicable
-   - `map`/`plot` [Optional] contains the generated map or plot which are map or figure objects
 6. Handle potential errors and missing data in the GTFS feed.
+Also handle for scrambled data using sequence variables such as `stop_sequence` or `shape_pt_sequence`.
 7. Optimize code for performance as there is timeout of 300 seconds for the code execution.
-8. Prefer using `numpy` and `pandas` operations that uses vector computations over Python loops.
+8. Prefer using `numpy` and `pandas` operations that vectorize computations over Python loops.
 Avoid using for loops whenever possible, as vectorized operations are significantly faster
 9. Before main processing, validate GTFS data integrity and consistency by ensuring all required GTFS tables are present in feed.
 10. Use only fields from the GTFS Static Specification and provided feed sample.
 11. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) by sampling from the data.
 Example: `feed.routes.route_id.sample(n=1).values[0]` or `feed.stops.stop_id.sample(n=1).values[0]`